boedegoat/boedegoat/README.md

 -   👨‍💻 I also freelance on [Fastwork](https://fastwork.id/user/bhremada)

--   🚀 You can check out my portfolio at [https://bhremada.com](https://bhremada.com)
+-   🚀 You can check out my web at [https://bhremada.com](https://bhremada.com)

 ###